Men and Women, Sex and Orgasm

 In this study, the average woman enjoyed intercourse and considered the sexual dimension of her life to be a major source of gratification.
 She did not find intercourse painful and was not particularly concerned about getting hurt or becoming unexpectedly pregnant when she was vaginally penetrated.

 She spent quite a bit of time thinking about sex and preferred to have intercourse with considerable frequency.
 She did not feel that her partner was making inordinate sexual demands upon her, but often she wished he would delay his orgasm.
-If you want ways to stop premature ejaculation, the facts are here - and because men reach orgasm during intercourse faster than women reach orgasm, controlling ejaculation is a great idea for female satisfaction!.

 A picture emerges in which sexual stimulation and all that is associated with it has a clear positive effect in the lives of the women who were studied.
 Sex was largely perceived by them as a source of fun and enjoyment.
 So although the sexual relationship is a complicated one and often calls for new adaptations, it is very rewarding to the vast majority of women.

 Some of the confusion in the literature about how much satisfaction women obtain from sexual stimulation derives from the subjective nature of "sexual satisfaction."

 It is difficult to pin this term down, and so the temptation is great to use fairly simple indices such as orgasm consistency or intercourse frequency as measures of a person's sexual experiences.

 Those who have criticized older work by Kinsey and Masters and Johnson because it emphasizes the measurement of orgasm would be less vociferous if they were personally confronted with the responsibility of deciding how to evaluate an individual's response to sexual stimulation.